They come from Sweden, but don't have as many fans as their musical colleagues from Mando Diao.

 Annie: Last question... who is Roscoe and what is that song about?

-It's a friend that's called Roscoe and is always scared to do something.
+John: It's a friend that's called Roscoe and is always scared to do something.
 Instead of trying things he isn't starting them, because he is scared of failing; he rather locks in his house.
 It is an imaginary person, we don't have a friend called like that.
 I just started singing "Roscoe, Roscoe..." when I wrote the melody, I don't even know why.
 But it sounded good, that's why we just kept that name for the person...